pcn/python/README.md

 # Actions

 - :install: Install a pip package - if version is provided, install that specific version (default)
-- :upgrade: Upgrade a pip package - if version is provided, upgrade to that specific version
+- :upgrade: Upgrade a pip package - if version is provided, upgrade to that specific version otherwise to the most recent version.
 - :remove: Remove a pip package
 - :user: User to run pip as, for using with virtualenv
 - :group: Group to run pip as, for using with virtualenv